tobocop2/muxbee/README.md

 Ideally, I imagine a docker image and a docker-compose.yml file will be supplied with placeholders for the enabled bridges.
 At this moment everything is self contained to the executable, but I will be likely removing that functionality as I want this tool to have a single responsibility and that is to  streamline the orchestration and configuration of synapse with bridges.

-# Note about the code

-Saving the best for last

-> AI has unapologetically been used, but it works, and I vigilantly guided it and established the architecture.
-I carefully reviewed every piece.
-Telegram support is ugly right now due to requiring API credentials.
-I enabled that support but it's just a hacky strategy that I'll hopefully revise sometime soon.
-I've wanted something of this nature for myself for a while and I figured now was the time.
-I am too lazy to configure synapse the old fashion way and just would wind up scripting something in a hacky way that works for a while.
-One day I'll have all these chats routed through IRC so I can revert back to using IRC but until then, I'm pretty happy with this solution

 ## License